Skip to main content

 The Ensemble appears and sings a cheery song about what a great day it is on Avenue Q ("The Avenue Q Theme").

 Princeton decides to rent the apartment and is immediately welcomed into the neighborhood.
 It is not long before he hints at a potential romance with Kate Monster.
-Elsewhere, we find Rod enjoying a book about Broadway musicals of the 1940s when Nicky interrupts him.
+Elsewhere, we find Rod enjoying a book about Broadway musicals of the 1940s, when Nicky interrupts him.
 He begins relating an anecdote about a gay man who was hitting on him in the subway.
-Rod immediately becomes uncomfortable, but Nicky assures him that he'd have no trouble accepting Rod if he was a homosexual ("If You Were Gay").
+Rod immediately becomes uncomfortable, but Nicky assures him that he'd have no trouble accepting Rod if he were a homosexual ("If You Were Gay").

 Although Princeton was able to line up a job, he comes to find out that it has fallen through.
 Gary helps convince him that his sudden unemployment is an opportunity to find his life's purpose.
 Princeton reiterates his burning desire for finding a purpose ("Purpose").
 Christmas Eve, Brian and Gary all appear to state what their purpose is.